davidborzek/rofi-vscode/README.md

 - ``Create new workspace``: It asks you for new directory name and creates a new directory in the workspaces folder.
 Finally it will open it in VSCode.
 - ``Add existing project from git`` : It allows you to clone a git repository from the scirpt either from a SSH or a HTTPS source.

+##### Info
+If you want to clone a git repository via ssh and your ssh key is protected with a passphrase, you should either remove the passphrase for better comfort or you have to run ``ssh-add ~/.ssh/id_rsa`` before you clone the repo.

 ### Keybindings